kubernetes-sigs/cluster-api/docs/proposals/20260706-worker-version-pinning.md

   which the topology controller computes in `computeMachineDeploymentVersion` / `computeMachinePoolVersion`.
 Once those functions target the pinned version for a pinned MD/MP, patches automatically render with that version.
 This is why version-aware patches are a goal, not a non-goal: skipping it would render patches with the wrong version.
-Note this is distinct from the kubeadm-binary propagation in [#13433](https://github.com/kubernetes-sigs/cluster-api/pull/13433), which exposes `{{ .controlPlane.version }}` to bootstrap `spec.files` — a separate path.
 - **Preflight checks:** the MachineSet-level preflight checks that enforce version alignment today must be relaxed for MD/MPs with a pinned version (while still enforcing the Kubernetes skew policy).
 In